PatrickKyei/exception/_tabs/about.md

 *(Feb 2019 - Present)*

-I started TS Collections with my cousin in the start of 2019.
+I started TS Collections with my roommate in the start of 2019.

 Learn more about TS Collections [here](https://web.facebook.com/trustedcollectionsstore)